pvpsit-acm/pvp-acm-new/src/posts/microsoftAzure.md

 - **Azure Platform:**
   Microsoft Azure, also known as the Windows Azure platform, is used to build and host web applications.
 These applications are scalable and can be managed through Microsoft data centers.
 Initially, it was called Windows Cloud and codenamed "Red Dog."

-Don't miss the opportunity to gain valuable knowledge from Mr. Pola Subrahmanya Somayajulu's expertise in Azure.